Want to know more? Request a Callback

 Why Does Back Pain Recur?

-If you suffer recurrent episodes of spinal pain it is usually a sign of what chiropractors would refer to as a functional ‘instability’.
-When you get a joint or ligament sprain the healing creates scar tissue as part of the normal healing process.
+If you suffer recurrent episodes of spinal pain, it is usually a sign of what chiropractors would refer to as a functional ‘instability’.
+When you get a joint or ligament sprain, the healing creates scar tissue as part of the normal healing process.

 Scar tissue is less elastic and breaks more easily.
 It has been shown that injuries leave the deeper muscles weakened, permanently, even after the pain has gone.
 The only way to make the muscle recover is to do specific exercises (see Spinal rehabilitation).

 There are many different treatments available.
-Recent research shows that spinal manipulation of the type chiropractors do and in combination with exercise is the most effective treatment for both acute and chronic back pain.
+Recent research shows that spinal manipulation of the type chiropractors do and in combination with exercise, is the most effective treatment for both acute and chronic back pain.
 Chiropractors advocate dealing with the underlying neurological, mechanical and muscular problems.

 Just relying on taking pain killers and rest does not deal with the underlying causes, so even if the pain goes away with rest, it is bound to come back due to the remaining underlying weakness.

-The biggest risk factor for getting back pain is having had a previous episode of back pain and recurrent injuries to the same area is what eventually can cause a disc herniation (see Disc injuries).
+The biggest risk factor for getting back pain is having had a previous episode of back pain, and recurrent injuries to the same area is what can eventually cause a disc herniation (see Disc injuries).

 Painkillers Simply Mask The Pain!

-Chiropractic treats the cause of the pain, unlike pain killing drugs, which just mask the symptoms.
+Chiropractic treats the cause of the pain, unlike pain-killing drugs, which just mask the symptoms.

-For more information and advice on how our treatment can help you with back pain, including disc herniationsciatica and referred pain, contact your us at Isis Chiropractic Centres.
+For more information and advice on how our treatment can help you with back pain, including disc herniationsciatica and referred pain, contact us at Isis Chiropractic Centres.

 Get in touch with us